 Do you want to know the top 3 reasons you will fail in filmmaking?
 Or better yet, would you like to know how to avoid the excuses and become a filmmaking success?
 If so, you’re in the right place.

-Every week I share my filmmaking thoughts in a newsletter broadcast to over 10,000 filmmakers.
+Every week I share my filmmaking thoughts in a newsletter broadcast to nearly 30,000 filmmakers.
 And if you’re serious about filmmaking, my newsletter offers tips and tactics on how to get your movie made, seen and sold without waiting around and asking permission.